Professor, Piano, Area Coordinator

-A legendary pianist and a teacher, Gyögy Sebök described Kyoko Hashimoto “extraordinary musical talent” “one of the finest of her generation”.
+A legendary pianist and a teacher, Gyögy Sebök described Kyoko Hashimoto's “extraordinary musical talent” as “one of the finest of her generation”.

-Professor of Piano and Chair of Piano Area at McGill University in Montreal, Canada, and was on the piano faculty and the chamber music faculty of the Utrecht Conservatory in Holland for 12 years.
+She is Professor of Piano and Coordinator of Piano Area at McGill University in Montreal , Canada , and was on the piano faculty and the chamber music faculty of the Utrecht Conservatory in Holland for 12 years.
 She has been invited many times as a visiting professor at the European Mozart Academy in Poland and in the Czech Republic and at the International Chamber Music Academy in the Czech Republic .
 Many of her students are pursuing active career in performance and teaching all over the world, and in chamber music, she has coached world's notable artists such as Janine Jansen (Vn), Alexei Ogrintchouk ( Ob ) and Charles Richard-Hamelin (Pf).
-She has been invited as an International Jury member for many competitions such as the Gina Bachauer International Piano Artists Competition, CMC Stepping Stone Competition, Montreal International Piano Competition (Canada), Piana del Cavaliere International Piano Competition (President of the Jury, Italy), YAMAHA Benelux Competition (the Netherlands) and International Maj Lind Piano Competition (Finland) .
-She has been the Artistic Director of the International Music Workshop and Festival (IMWF) in the Czech Republic, Germany and in Portugal since 2004.
-She has also given master classes in France, Austria (including Universität Wien, Mozarteum, Salzburg ), Switzerland (including Haute Ecole Genève, Hochschule der Künste Bern ), Canada (including UBC, University of Calgary , etc.) , the Czech Republic, the U.S.A. (including the Castleman Quartet Program every year since 2002, Carnegie Mellon University .
+She has been invited as an International Jury member for many competitions such as the Gina Bachauer International Piano Artists Competition (USA), CMC Stepping Stone Competition (Canada), Montreal International Piano Competition (Canada), Piana del Cavaliere International Piano Competition (President of the Jury, Italy), YAMAHA Benelux Competition (the Netherlands) and International Maj Lind Piano Competition (Finland) .
+She has been the Artistic Director of the International Music Workshop and Festival (IMWF) in the Czech Republic , Germany and Portugal since 2004.
+She has also given master classes in France , Austria (including Universität Wien, Mozarteum, Salzburg ), Switzerland (including Haute Ecole Genève, Hochschule der Künste Bern ), Canada (including UBC, University of Calgary , etc.) , the Czech Republic , the U.S.A. (including the Castleman Quartet Program every year since 2002, Carnegie Mellon University .
 Depaul University, University of Nevada, University of Miami, etc.), Belgium (including Royal Conservatory Brussels), Holland, Germany (Including Universität der Künste, Berlin, Hochschule f'ür Musik Hans Eisler Berlin, Hochschule Köln, Freiburg, Lübeck, Freiburg, Trossingen and most of major schools), Taiwan (including Taipei National University of the Arts and National Taiwan Normal University), Brazil, China (including Beijing Central Conservatory of Music), UK (including Royal College of Music, Guildhall School of Music and Drama), Mongolia (Mongolian State Conservatory), Malaysia, Finland (including Sibelius Academy, Savonlinna Academy), Thailand (Mahidol University), Portugal, Montenegro, Israel (including Jerusalem Academy), Korea and Japan.